Cyfrin/aderyn-ci/README.md

 # Aderyn - Continuous Integration

-> [!CAUTION]
->  Aderyn CI is under active development and is undergoing Alpha testing.

 ## About

 Peforms Static analysis on Solidity codebases in CI to catch potential vulnerabilities before committing code.